-Magnet and other nitro sensors:
+Magnet and other nitro sensors

-In general it will be possible to run nearly any kind of this sensors with the VBar.
+In general it is possible to run nearly any kind of this sensors with the VBar.
 Our Sensor socket pin assignment is the same as on a servo socket, black = GND; red = V+; orange = signal.
 The socket provides 3.3V for the sensor.
 If the sensor needs full RC voltage, get this from another unused servo port and connect the signal lead only.
 Using magnet sensors on the fan or clutch there is only 1 magnet active, the other will be mounted upside down for balance only.
 Using magnet sensors on the main wheel it will be better to have every magnet active.

-Electric phase sensors:
+Electric phase sensors

 We have tested several phase sensors with different results on different helicopters with different ESC's and Motors.
 Take note that using a ESC w/o BEC it is needed to connect the flight and RC batt minus leads together!